kevba/blog/content/posts/bash-if-statements.md

 If the bash specific features are needed the double brackets can be used.
 Be aware your script might not work for everyone if you do this.
 If you use the double brackets be sure to add the `#!/bin/bash` statement to the top of your script.

-###  the `test` command
+###  the 'test' command
 The single single bracket syntax really is just a fancy way of calling the `test` command.
 The statement above is equivalent to:

 ```bash
 if test "$1" == "" ; then echo "something"; fi
 ```

 Basically everything between the brackets gets passed as an argument to `test`.
 You can call the test command in your terminal like any other program on your system.
-Executing something like `which test` will show you where the command can eb found on your system.
+Executing something like `which test` will show you where the command can be found on your system.

+#